 Roderic I. Pettigrew, Ph.D., M.D., is the first Director of the National Institute of Biomedical Imaging and Bioengineering (NIBIB) at the NIH.
-In 2013, Dr. Pettigrew was also appointed to initiate a new NIH position as the Acting Chief Officer for Scientific Workforce Diversity.
-This position was established by the NIH Director for the coordination and oversight of all NIH programs and activities designed to address the unique diversity and inclusion challenges of the biomedical research workforce.
+In 2013, Dr. Pettigrew was also appointed to a new NIH position as the Acting Chief Officer for Scientific Workforce Diversity.
+This position was established by the NIH Director for the coordination and oversight of all NIH programs and activities designed to strengthen the biomedical research workforce thourgh enhanced diversity.

 Prior to his appointment at the NIH, Dr. Pettigrew was Professor of Radiology, Medicine (Cardiology) at Emory University and Bioengineering at the Georgia Institute of Technology and Director of the Emory Center for MR Research, Emory University School of Medicine, Atlanta, Georgia.
 He is known internationally for his pioneering work at Emory University involving four-dimensional imaging of the cardiovascular system using magnetic resonance (MRI).
 His current research focuses on integrated imaging and predictive biomechanical modeling of coronary atherosclerotic disease.